Kunlong1994/lab3/Lab-01.md

 **Include any schematics or photos in your lab write-up.**

-The best design will win a $10 gift certificate at Tinkersphere.
-Sweet!
+The best Frankenlight will win a $10 gift certificate at Tinkersphere.